 The history of Briarwood is a long and storied one.
 The property was first settled by Caroline Dormon’s grandparents, Benjamin Scriven Sweat and his wife Harietta Theresa Trotti Sweat, as a cotton plantation in 1859.
-They named the plantation Briarwood in memory of their previous plantation, “Briarwood” located in Barnwell County, South Carolina.
+They named the plantation Briarwood in memory of their previous home, “Briarwood” located in Barnwell County, South Carolina.

 Today the only remnants of those days is the ancient Post Oak that stands on the site and just down the road a cemetery that was used to bury slaves and their descendants.